-In 1936 TM became a professional welder, which was an essential wartime occupation and was his trade for the next twenty-five years.
-HIs father Elmer had been both a skilled blacksmith as well as a fair welder, and no doubt taught him how to weld.
-TM ended up becoming a superb combination welder, which did both arc and gas” welding, i.e. electric and acetylene.
-Obviously, welding is risky business as gas is flammable and extremely dangerous under pressure.
+In 1936, at 22 TM became a professional welder, an essential wartime occupation that would be his trade for the next twenty-five years.
+No doubt he learned early from his father Elmer, a skilled blacksmith and fair welder, before getting his own certification.
+Combination arc and gas welding, i.e. electric and acetylene, was extremely dangerous with flammable gas under pressure.
 TM’s work advanced over the years from mere manufacturing to working on gas filled pipelines.

-Later that year, he took a civil service exam, and the government told TM to report to the Brooklyn Naval Yard in New York.
+Later that year, TM took a civil service exam, and the government told him to report to the Brooklyn Naval Yard in New York.
 “We packed our car with as much household goods as possible, made a bed for the baby on the back seat, and set out for the big city,” Billie later wrote.
-(Quotes below are from Mema’s written history.)

-When they arrived, his co-workers told TM he would not want his wife and baby to live in Brooklyn, so they went across the river and rented an apartment in Elizabeth, New Jersey.
-A railroad ran behind the apartment.
-Daw later told how little Linda would run to the window to see the train when she heard it coming, then burst into tears because she always missed it.
+When they arrived, TM’s co-workers said he would not want wife and baby to live in Brooklyn, so they rented an apartment across the river in Elizabeth, New Jersey.
+A railroad ran behind the apartment, and Daw later told how little Linda would run to the window to see the train when she heard it coming, then burst into tears because she always missed it.

-They ventured to the World’s Fair in Flushing Meadow with Linda in a stroller, and were impressed by the Holland Tunnel from Jersey City to Manhattan, but “It was like a foreign country to us.
+They ventured to the World’s Fair in Flushing Meadow with the baby stroller and were impressed by the Holland Tunnel from Jersey City to Manhattan, but “It was like a foreign country to us.
 The people couldn’t understand our Texas drawl, and we certainly had trouble with their accents…The children on the streets of Brooklyn would notice our Texas license plate and hang on our car so they could see a real live Texan; it was almost impossible to drive down the streets.”

-Dissatisfied with Brooklyn, they moved to Norfolk, Virginia, where TM worked in the shipyards of Newport News, patching the hulls of ships that had been damaged in action.
+Dissatisfied with Brooklyn, they moved to Norfolk, Virginia, where TM worked in the shipyards of Newport News, patching ship hulls that had been damaged in action.

 “On December 7, 1941, the attack on Pearl Harbor blasted the people of the U.S. out of our complacency … TM went down to sign up for the draft, and I took a Red Cross first aid course and learned to wrap bandages …TM was 27 and was above the age for the first draft.”

-TM and Billie returned to their roots so he could work the Fort Worth Aircraft Assembly Plant for the U.S. Army (this is a link) for the Austin Co.
+The Moores were living back in Fort Worth when the U.S. entered the war, and TM was working at the Fort Worth Aircraft Assembly Plant for the U.S. Army (link) for the Austin Co.
 (Sept 1941 to March 1942).
-It is one of the world’s largest aircraft plants, a mile-long facility known as the “Bomber Plant,” on 563 acres.
+One of the world’s largest aircraft plants, the mile-long facility known as the “Bomber Plant” sat on 563 acres.
 The plant was best known for producing over 3000 “Liberator Bombers” during World War II.

-TM liked to go fishing in his off time.
-Here he is below with Billie’s father Vernon Polk “in Rio Grande City at the Reagans [Mema’s sister] in 1941 while a dam was being built.”
-Perhaps he also worked at Falcon Dam on the Rio Grande.
+TM enjoyed fishing when off work.
+Below he’s with Billie’s father Vernon Polk “in Rio Grande City at the Reagans in 1941 while a dam was being built.”
+(Louise Reagan was Mema’s sister.)
+Perhaps TM also worked at Falcon Dam on the Rio Grande.

 Mema later wrote, “The life of a construction worker for a large company means a lot of moving from place to place, usually with a group of close friends.
 Most of these same friends we still have today, although they are in many different kinds of businesses.”

-That “better job” was back in Austin to help build the concrete Mansfield Dam that was replacing the prior earthwork Marshall Ford dam (August 1942-Feb.
+That “better job” was back in Austin where spent seven months helping build the concrete Mansfield Dam that was replacing the prior earthwork Marshall Ford dam (August 1942-Feb.
 1943).

 Dressed up in Austin at Mount Bonnell and the State Capital

-Finally in March 1943, they parked the Airstream at a trailer park in Corpus Christi, and TM began doing contract work on oil and gas refineries as an “essential worker.”
-During World War II, a small business in war production was called a “Swapco” (SWPC), and a large defense plant was a “Plancor”; they had claims on skilled workers in essential industries.
+Finally in March 1943, they parked the Airstream at a trailer park in Corpus Christi, and TM began working at oil and gas refineries as an “essential worker.”
+During World War II, a small business in war production was called a “Swapco” (SWPC), and a large defense plant was a “Plancor”; both had claims on skilled workers in essential industries.
 The workers had to be released before they could work elsewhere, and had to stay in an essential industry.

-By now he was a skilled enough welder to do high-pressure jobs, working on chemical and oil refineries, high-pressure gas pipelines, as well as repairing oil storage tanks and grain silos, all of which were inclined to explosion from gases if sparked off by a welder, often working from inside them.
-He also could be found working 150 feet up on a cracking refinery tower or at the top of some tall tank, or the tilted steel roof of a tall building.
+By now he was a skilled enough welder to do high-pressure jobs, working on chemical and oil refineries, high-pressure gas pipelines, as well as repairing oil storage tanks and grain silos, all of which were inclined to explosion from sparked gases by a welder who worked from inside them.
+TM also could be found working 150 feet up on a cracking refinery tower or at the top of some tall tank, or the tilted steel roof of a tall building.